Home Inspection FAQ's

 Do I have to use one of the inspectors on the list provided by my realtor?

 No. You should call a number of inspectors and retain the services of the one you are the most comfortable with.
 Your best bet is to get an inspector who is a member of the International Association of Certified Home Inspectors (InterNACHI) and/or the American Society of Home Inspectors (ASHI) in order to ensure that they have a defined level of technical competence and experience.
 Members of these professional associations adhere to "Standards of Practice" as a performance guide.
-You can locate members of these organizations through the Yellow Pages or through the InterNACHI and ASHI websites.
+You can locate members of these organizations through the InterNACHI and ASHI websites.

 Why should I use Buyer's Edge instead of a competitor?